PierreBSC/Pipeline-SeqFISH/README.md

 This code has been tested on MacOS High Sierra and Ubuntu 18.0.4 but not in Windows.

 We recommend the users to use powerful and dedicated work stations and not personal laptops due to the high computation power and memory required for analysis.
-ASAP can perform some of the image processing steps on Nvidia Graphical Processing Units (GPUs).
+SAMAEL can perform some of the image processing steps on Nvidia Graphical Processing Units (GPUs).
 In the case of a Linux platform, users have to install the specific required GPU drivers.

 Several softwares and packages need to be installed :

-- The first step is to install [**R software**](https://www.r-project.org/).
+1. The first step is to install [**R software**] (https://www.r-project.org/).
 Once this is done, the **spatstat** package has to be installed too.
-The package is directly available on the [CRAN server](https://CRAN.R-project.org/package=spatstat).
+The package is directly available on the [CRAN server] (https://CRAN.R-project.org/package=spatstat).
-- [**Matlab**](https://www.mathworks.com) has to be installed, as well as the [**Image processing toolbox**](https://www.mathworks.com/products/image.html).
+- [**Matlab**] (https://www.mathworks.com) has to be installed, as well as the [**Image processing toolbox**] (https://www.mathworks.com/products/image.html).
 We recommend using Matlab 2017 or a more recent version to avoid any compatibility issue.
-- While not strictly required, we recommend to download and use the excellent tool [**Fiji**](https://imagej.net/Fiji) to visualize and check the data before analyzing them.
+- While not strictly required, we recommend to download and use the excellent tool [**Fiji**] (https://imagej.net/Fiji) to visualize and check the data before analyzing them.

 Installation of the pipeline
 --------------------------------------

-To install the pipeline, simply download it from our [Github repository](https://github.com/PierreBSC/Pipeline-SeqFISH).
+To install the pipeline, simply download it from our [Github repository] (https://github.com/PierreBSC/Pipeline-SeqFISH).
 Unzip it and open Matlab.
 Click on the **Set Path** button and then on the **Add button** to select the unzipped directory before saving (**Save button**) .
 If this is not working, change the working directory and select the pipeline directory.

 Image data formatting and organization
 -----------------------------------------------

-Before running ASAP, the data need to be organized in a precise manner to allow fully automated data processing.
+Before running SAMAEL, the data need to be organized in a precise manner to allow fully automated data processing.
 First the data are split in different folders corresponding to the different **imaging rounds**.
 In each round folder, data are again split into different folder corresponding to the different **imaging position**.
 In each of these position folder, **.png** files are stored, with each **.png** file corresponding to all the z-stacks of one imaging channel.
 In the case of large datasets, we recommend to use **Fiji** macro.

 <img src="Screenshots/File_organisation.png" alt="File_organisation.png" width="400"/>